ikmb/bloodAGENT/README.md

 - **Paralogous regions**: Some blood group alleles (e.g., RHCE) may be misclassified due to read alignment issues.

+## Licensing

+Third party licenses can be found at Third_Party_Licenses.md The docker/singularity container(s) include third-party components under various open source licenses.
+See the `/licenses` directory inside the image for details.

+The source code of this project is available at:

 The official [GitHub repository](https://github.com/ikmb/bloodAGENT).